The Curiosity of Belief

 Belief is an acceptance that something exists or is true, especially one without proof.

-How Patrick is applying his Curiosity of Belief.
+How Patrick is applying his Curiosity

 Thank you for sharing a thought on the idea of curiosity.
 You managed to give the pupils plenty to think about and linked your dress illustration with getting the pupils to consider different perspectives and be curious.
 In future, you may like to think about how to link your bible readings with your overall theme, and finish with something about Jesus.
 Thank you for making your way to Malvern!